Edo-Tokyo Open Air Architectural Museum

 Whatever the case, they were disassembled and the pieces numbered.
 They were then stored, in some cases, for many years.
 When the display site was decided, they were brought to the museum.
 Every part had to be found and reassembled.
 The logistical problems must have been immense.

-Some exhibits give insight into how Japanese architecture has changed.
+Some exhibits give insight into how Japanese architecture has changed daily life.
 Sakae Okawa’s house is a good example.
 He built it in 1925 after the Great Kanto Earthquake of 1923.
-As a result, many people left the inner city areas for the suburbs.
-They thought they were safer.
+As a result, many people left the inner city areas for the suburbs, thinking they were safer.
 His house shows a social change.
 It was a place where the family would spend time together.

-There is a shopping street too.
-It looks like one found in the early Showa period (1926-1989).
-It is a bathhouse, an inn, a soba shop (a real one!), a florist, a soy sauce shop, and more.
+There is also a shopping street.
+It looks like one from the early Showa period (1926-1989).
+There is a bathhouse, an inn, a soba shop (a real one!), a florist, a soy sauce shop, and more.
 The museum could be a movie set!
+Things like this make for an interesting Tokyo photo spot.

-Every time I go to the museum, I learn something.
+Every time I go to the Edo-Tokyo Open Air Architectural Museum, I learn something.
 One of the most interesting things was the houses with straw roofs.
 They have fires inside going all year round.
 I thought this was something done to add to the atmosphere, but I was wrong.

 A guide told me that they are vitally important.
-Without warmth in the straw, moisture will creep in and cause rot, necessitating repairs.
+Without warmth in the straw, moisture creeps in and causes rot, necessitating repairs.
 Replacement would cost about ¥30,000,000.
 That is very prohibitive, so it makes sense to keep those fires going, even in the middle of summer.
 Yes, there is no mistake with that cost!

 I love this museum.
 It is big and filled with real history.
 And the buildings are magnificent.
 Some of them wouldn’t be out of place in modern Tokyo.